DavidZagorski/raintree_test/README.md

 Column explanation:

 DOS - The date the appointment took place on.<br>
-LocationCode - The location code for the clinic the appointment took place at.
+LocationCode - The location code for the clinic the appointment took place at.<br>
-InsuranceCode - The insurance responsible for covering the charges of the appointment.
-InsuranceFC - Grouping of insurances of similar type/rules.
-ChargesExpected - Charges expected to receive from the insurance for the appointment.
-ChargeUnits - Metric of how many billable procedures/multiples of a procedure were performed.
+InsuranceCode - The insurance responsible for covering the charges of the appointment.<br> InsuranceFC - Grouping of insurances of similar type/rules.<br> ChargesExpected - Charges expected to receive from the insurance for the appointment.<br> ChargeUnits - Metric of how many billable procedures/multiples of a procedure were performed.<br> PaidToCharges - Payments.<br>
-PaidToCharges - Payments.
-AdjustedByExpected - Charges that are written off for various reasons.
-NewPatients - Number of patients who had their first visit.
-Visits - Total visits.
+AdjustedByExpected - Charges that are written off for various reasons.<br> NewPatients - Number of patients who had their first visit.
+Visits - Total visits.<br>

 Table explanation: